Thomas Partey: Ghana waiting on Arsenal over midfielder's availability for Afcon qualifiers | Goal.com

 Asked whether Partey stood a chance of joining up with Ghana during the upcoming international break, Arteta replied: “I don't know.
 As I said, the doctor will have to have a look at him and probably scan him.
 Then we will decide what to do with him.”

+Goal had since been informed it was decided Partey will be staying at Arsenal due to the injury and will continue to receive treatment to ensure he returns to fitness as soon as possible.

-Ghana deputy captain Partey joined Arsenal in a long-term deal worth €50 million from Atletico Madrid in September.
+The Ghana deputy captain joined Arsenal in a long-term deal worth €50 million from Atletico Madrid in September.
 He has made five league appearances in all competitions so far for The Gunners.